 Tip: alternatively you can make use of 1 teaspoonful Akaun(edible potash) or baking soda to soften the beans as it boils or a pressure cooker.
 In this way the beans will cook between 20 to 25 minutes.

-2. When the beans is tender, add the pepper, oil and stock cube(if you’re using); also add salt to taste, mix well and leave to simmer for 5 more minutes until the liquid in the pot is dried up.
+2. When the beans is tender, add the chopped onions, pepper, oil and stock cube(if you’re using); also add salt to taste, mix well and leave to simmer for 5 more minutes until the liquid in the pot is dried up.

 And your Beans is ready.